avafinger/bpi-m64-firmware/readme.md

 2a.
 Download the files entirely with git

+    a.  **In shell type (host PC):**

             git clone https://github.com/avafinger/bpi-m64-firmware
             cd bpi-m64-firmware

+    b.  **Insert a new SD card (get a good one, 8 GB or > )**

+    c.  **Find your SD card**

+            dmesg|tail
+            [97286.659006] sdc: detected capacity change from 15523119104 to 0
+            [99023.137526] sd 4:0:0:0: [sdc] 30318592 512-byte logical blocks: (15.5 GB/14.4 GiB)
+            [99023.147516] sd 4:0:0:0: [sdc] No Caching mode page found [99023.147521] sd 4:0:0:0: [sdc] Assuming drive cache: write through [99023.162514] sd 4:0:0:0: [sdc] No Caching mode page found [99023.162518] sd 4:0:0:0: [sdc] Assuming drive cache: write through [99023.168535]  sdc: sdc1 sdc2

+        in this example our sd card is /dev/sdc if we use an SD CARD reader (USB), it could be /dev/sdb if you have only one HDD on your host PC so the format is something like /dev/sdX where X is [b,c,d..,g]

+    d.  **Start flashing...
+(Warning, make sure you get the correct device or you may WIPE your HDD)**

+            sudo chmod +x *.sh
+            sudo ./format_sd.sh /dev/sdc
+            sudo ./flash_sd.sh /dev/sdc

+    Now you have SD card with kernel in it, you can now boot up bpi-m64 with this SD card and it will detect the eMMC:

+            user: ubuntu
+            pass: ubuntu

 **OR**

 2b.
 Download the files manually and check MD5